-- Participates in all academic activities (conferences, CMEs, seminars etc.) organized by various organizations - Takes into account collective needs of the trainees when planning programs. - Contributes to the annual assessment outcome process. - Helps the trainees who are in need of help and support them in all aspects of training.
+(conferences, CMEs, seminars etc.) organized by various organizations

-• Ensures that there is a policy for career-management which covers the needs of all trainees.
+- Takes into account collective needs of the trainees when planning programmes. - Contributes to the annual assessment outcome process. - Helps the trainees who are in need of help and support in all aspects of training. - To ensure that there is a policy for career management which covers the needs of all trainees in the programme.